Montana Rental Agreement

 Montana Required Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – Montana leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address (required for all leases) – Montana leases must contain landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+Typically includes additional contact information, such as phone numbers and email addresses.

-• Move-In Checklist (required for some leases) – Montana landlords can only charge a security deposit if they include a move-in checklist itemizing any existing property damage, so the tenant can take proper inventory when moving out.
+• Move-In Checklist (required for some leases) – Montana landlords may only charge a security deposit if they include a move-in checklist itemizing any existing property damage.
+This ensures accurate deductions when the tenant moves out.

 • Mold Disclosure (required for some leases) – Montana leases must provide a statutory disclosure for any property with mold contamination.